senecajs/seneca-jsonfile-store/README.md

 ## Usage

 You don't use this module directly.
-It provides the an underlying data storage engine for the Seneca entity API:
+It provides an underlying data storage engine for the Seneca entity API:

 ```JavaScript
 var entity = seneca.make$('typename')